Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Serum transaminase elevations

-- Administer NFV with meal or light snack.
+- Administer nelfinavir with meal or light snack.

-- If co-administered with didanosine (ddI), administer NFV 2 hours before or 1 hour after ddI.
+- If co-administered with didanosine, administer nelfinavir 2 hours before or 1 hour after didanosine.

 - Metabolism: Cytochrome P (CYP) 2C19 and 3A4 substrate.
 Metabolized to active M8 metabolite.
 CYP3A4 inhibitor.
 However, ritonavir boosting does not significantly increase nelfinavir concentrations and co-administration of nelfinavir with ritonavir is not recommended.